 In AntNet, the continual online adaptation of pheromone matrices (and therefore of the corresponding routing tables) is the emerging result of a collective learning process.
 In fact, each forward-backward ant pair is complex enough to find a good route and to adapt the pheromone matrices for a single-source destination path, but it cannot solve the global routing optimization problem.
 It is the interaction between the ants that determines the emergence of a global effective behavior from the point of view of network performance.
 Ants cooperate in their problem-solving activity by communicating in an indirect and noncoordinated asynchronous way.
 Each ant acts independently.
 Good routes are discovered by applying a policy that is a function of the information accessed through the network nodes visited, and the information collected about the route is eventually released on the same nodes.
 Therefore, communication among artificial ants is mediated in an explicit and implicit way by the "environment," that is, by the node's data structures and by the traffic patterns recursively generated by the data packets' utilization of the routing tables.
-In other words, ants exploit stigmergic communication paradigm matches well the in-trinsically distributed nature of the routing problem.
+In other words, ants exploit stigmergic communication (see chapter 1, section 1.4, for a definition of stigmergy).
+The stigmergic communication paradigm matches well the intrinsically distributed nature of the routing problem.